A first-digit anomaly in the 2009 Iranian presidential election: Discussion

 Numerical generation of 20-tuplets of numbers

-where $x_j$ is selected uniformly on $[0,1)$, gives a sample of a logarithmically uniform distribution of numbers in the interval $[70,80)$.
-This gives the probability that even numbers occur exactly once each $p \approx 5\times 10^{-4}$.
-That is, the probability for the twenty $7a$ vote counts for K to have exactly one occurrence of each even number $7a$ (and by implication, fifteen occurrences of odd numbers), given that they are randomly selected from a logarithmically uniform distribution in the range $[70,80)$, is
+where $x_k$ is selected uniformly on $[0,1)$, gives a sample of a logarithmically uniform distribution of numbers in the interval $[70,80)$.
+This gives the probability that each even number occurs exactly once to be $p \approx 5\times 10^{-4}$.
+The more conservative probability, i.e. the probability that either at least 15 of the twenty $7d_2$ vote counts for K are odd or at least 15 of the twenty $7d_2$ vote counts for K are even, given that they are randomly selected from a logarithmically uniform distribution in the range $[70,80)$, is (unsurprisingly) higher,

-Again, it is difficult to see how this characteristic could be statistically dependent on the initial selection based on the overall first digit statistics for the candidates' vote counts. }